 Pickleball is unique in that every point begins with the same two shots: the serve and return.

-Here are three ways to improve you returns:
+Here are three ways to improve your pickleball return of serve.

 If you have played a sport before, odds are you executed some form of a split step at some point.
 The split step is a key piece of footwork designed to get you in a balanced position to move as needed to hit the next shot.

-You should be split stepping multiple times in a single point, but especially before hitting a return of serve.
+You should be split stepping multiple times in a single point, but especially before executing a pickleball return of serve.

 Bend your legs and knees and keep your paddle closer to the ground.
 Not only will this help negate any funky bounces or deep serves, but it will help you swing flat through the ball and hit a deeper return.

-Imagine you are wearing a hoola hoop around your waist.
-You should never pull the paddle beyond that hoola hoop on your backswing.
+Imagine you are wearing a hula hoop around your waist.
+You should never pull the paddle beyond that hula hoop on your backswing.
 Keeping your swing short will help you avoid mistiming the ball and will help with your accuracy.
+Simple Wall Drills to Take Your Pickleball Skills to the Next Level

 Another common error that amateurs make when hitting returns is they move through them to try to get to the kitchen faster.
 Yes, getting to the kitchen quickly is important.